samcorzine/ParkingChampion/README.md

 ### Metrics

-Metrics are exposed at /metrics, courtesy of the spothero tools library.
+Metrics are exposed at /metrics, courtesy of the SpotHero Tools Library for Go.
 `https://github.com/spothero/tools`